 First, you must submit an online application form, which is available through the main DIVOH webpage each May for the subsequent September and October DIVOH weekends.
-Second, you must also email a scanned copy of your high school transcript through your junior year (unofficial transcripts are acceptable), as well as a list of your senior year courses.
+Second, you must also upload a scanned copy of your high school transcript through your junior year (unofficial transcripts are acceptable), as well as a list of your senior year courses.
 Your application is not considered complete until we have received both your online application and your transcript.
 All material must be received by the deadline stated on the application (typically mid-August).

 Q: Why do I need to submit my transcript?